dev-zzo/stm32-memplug/README.md

 The design is limited mostly by the USB unit of the F103 at the moment.
 The theoretical speed is no greater than 1MB/s, so don't expect blazing rates here.
-Dumping a 8GB MMC will take about 5-6 hours.
+Transfer speeds are about 250KB/s writing and 450KB/s reading.

 NOR Flash read speeds tend to land somewhere around 700KB/s.